oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 #### REST (backend)

-*   Create root resource for connections that will perform GET.
-In the scope of this patch, create a backend query that will get all connections from db. (in implementation) <http://gerrit.ovirt.org/#/c/16617/>
+*   Create root resource for connections (in implementation) <http://gerrit.ovirt.org/#/c/16617/>
+    -   Perform GET all connections.
+In the scope of this patch, create a backend query that will get all connections from db.
-*   Add functionality to root resource for add/delete/edit NFS, Posix connection properties in REST (not started)
+    -   Add functionality to root resource for add/delete NFS, Posix connection properties in REST
-*   Add functionality to root resource for add/delete/edit ISCSI connection properties in REST (not started)
+    -   Add functionality to root resource for add/delete ISCSI connection properties in REST (not started)
 *   Create subresource for connections under domains (api/storagedomains/<domainId>/connections (not started)
 *   Add functionality to add storage domain with a reference to an already existing storage connection (instead of embedded properties of a connection that will be created along with the storage domain). (not started.)